 Take Larxene, for example.
 Larxene opens with her limit break, which will kill Donald and Goofy if you don’t rush into Final Form at the start of the battle, and if you do, you’re going to leave yourself open for whatever attack she has going by the time 2.5’s awful load times finish bringing the Drive form to bear.
 If you can get on top of things, you’ll probably be fine, but you can never predict what’s coming.

 Demyx is pure spite.
 You have to clear four sets of water forms before the fight can even begin, and at the end of the fight, you have to clear 99 forms in 30 seconds.
-Fire, preferably boosted by a magically-inclined Drive Form, is almost essential.
+Oh, and the water forms had their reaction command disabled, I can’t believe I forgot to mention that for years after posting this.
+Fire, preferably boosted by a magically-inclined Drive Form that can move on its feet, is almost essential.
 In fact, you may as well keep using Fire at all times.
 Besides the water form challenges, Demyx himself is little changed and will probably quickly fall once you’ve overcome the frustration of his gimmick.

 Axel is probably the most interesting of the refights, since we go all the way back to the prologue to get his battle.
 In a nice catch, Data-Axel mixes in voice quotes referencing Sora instead of Roxas.
 Glad they realized that needed fixing!
 Axel jumping out of the ring of fire and jumping back in on top of your head is best treated with Reflect, in fact Reflect should be abused throughout the Data fights whether I mention it or not.
 You also have to keep in mind that you must use a certain reaction command against Axel should he set the floor on fire.
 If you don’t, he simply can’t die.
 It’s arbitrary and has confused a lot of players.